2025 | WINTER REGISTRATION NOW OPEN!

 Recommended courses

-This class is designed for artists willing to dive into the world of matte painting for visual effects.
+This class is designed for artists willing to dive into the world of concept art and matte painting for film.

 Intermediate to advanced 8 weeks